mvt-proj/mvt-rs/README.md

-You can customize the layer configuration by modifying values in a specific configuration file.
+You can customize the layer configuration by modifying values in a specific JSON configuration file.

 Example: